-(2) Recognition of Gain on Sales Transactions with Grantor Trusts.
-For trusts not fully revocable by the deemed owner, "the transfer of an asset for consideration between a grantor trust and its deemed owner" would result in the recognition of gain.
-The proposal uses the term "deemed owner" (which implies that it includes a person other than the grantor under section 678) and also the term "grantor trust" (which sometimes implies that a trust treated as owned by a person other than the grantor is not included).
-The proposal would apply both to sales and to transfers in satisfaction of an obligation (such as an annuity or unitrust payment) with appreciated property.
-It would apply to transactions on or after the date of enactment.
-And it would significantly overlap with the deemed realization proposals for trusts discussed in Part 3.b(10) above.

-(3) Payment of Income Tax by Deemed Owner as Gift.
+- (2) Recognition of Gain on Sales Transactions with Grantor Trusts.
+Mirroring the "Build Back Better" bill the House Ways and Means Committee approved in September 2021 (see Part 2.b(4) above), the Greenbook proposes that, "for trusts that are not fully revocable by the deemed owner," "the transfer of an asset for consideration between a grantor trust and its deemed owner" would result in the recognition of gain (thus overruling Rev. Rul.
+85-13, 1985-1 C.B.
+184).
+The proposal uses, without elaboration, the term "deemed owner" (which sometimes implies that it includes a person other than the grantor under section 678) and also the term "grantor trust" (which sometimes implies that a trust treated as owned by a person other than the grantor is not included).
+The proposal would apply to transactions on or after the date of enactment.
+It would require the recognition of gain both on sales and on transfers in satisfaction of an obligation (such as an annuity or unitrust payment) with appreciated property.
+But recognition of losses would not be allowed; in a refinement of the Fiscal Year 2023 Greenbook proposal, the current Greenbook proposes an addition to section 267(b) that would disallow recognition of losses in such transactions.
+The proposal would significantly overlap with the deemed realization proposals for trusts discussed in Part 3.b(10) above. - (3) Payment of Income Tax by Deemed Owner as Gift.
 The payment by the "deemed owner" of income tax on the income of a "grantor trust" (other than a trust that is fully revocable by the deemed owner, as the Fiscal Year 2024 Greenbook clarifies) would be a gift by the deemed owner "unless the deemed owner is reimbursed by the trust during that same year" in which the tax is paid.
-Again, the proposal uses the clashing terms "deemed owner" and "grantor trust."
+Again, the proposal uses the potentially clashing terms "deemed owner" and "grantor trust."

 The Greenbook states that the gift would generally occur "on December 31 of the year in which the income tax is paid."
 Acknowledging the need for some exceptions to that rule, the Greenbook adds "if earlier, immediately before the owner's death, or on the owner's renunciation of any reimbursement right for that year."
-But even that addition does not specifically provide for cases where the reimbursement is made only in the trustee's discretion and not as the deemed owner's "right," or where the "reimbursement right" terminates other than by the owner's renunciation, or when grantor trust (or "deemed owned") status itself terminates other than by the owner's death.
+But even with that addition the Greenbook does not specifically provide for cases where the reimbursement is made only in the trustee's discretion and not as the deemed owner's "right," or where the "reimbursement right" terminates other than by the owner's renunciation, or when grantor trust (or "deemed owned") status itself terminates other than by the owner's death.
 Likewise, the Greenbook does not address how to determine the year in which the deemed owner pays the income tax on the trust's income when some of the deemed owner's income tax liability is paid by quarterly estimated payments, three of which have been made in the year before the income tax return is filed, or by overpayments applied from the previous year's return.
-It is almost certain, however, that all such payments would be treated as made in the year the tax is due, because otherwise the notion of being "reimbursed by the trust during that same year" would make no sense.
+It is almost certain, however, that all such payments would be treated as made in the year the return is filed and the tax is due, because otherwise the notion of being "reimbursed by the trust during that same year" would make no sense.